stride3d/stride-docs/en/manual/scenes/create-a-scene.md

 # Create a scene

-This page outlines how to create a new scene in Stride in the editor and during runtime.
+This page outlines how to create a new scene in the editor and during runtime.

 ## Create a scene in Game Studio